HeuJulien/ML-P6-2020/README.md

 ## Seminars
 During the semester there will be 4 seminars where researchers will present you their work and how they use machine learning
-* 05/10 : A. Marco Saitta // Condensed Matter
+* 02/11 : A. Marco Saitta // Condensed Matter
-* 19/10 : Martin Weigt // Biophysics
+* 16/11 : Martin Weigt // Biophysics
-* 02/11 : Karim Benabed // Astrophysics
 * 23/11 : Bertrand Laforge // Elementary particles
-(dates still need to be confirmed)
+* 30/11 : Karim Benabed // Astrophysics

 ## Modalities
 * 25% - TP : We do not expect you to complete all the notebooks, but the more the better